 Osprey Porter 46

 The Osprey Porter 46 was a favorite among reviewers.
-At first, the clamshell foam wings and boxy design was off-putting, but through use, we found it to be durable, supportive for our electronics, easy to pack and unpack, and it seemed to gobble up gear more than contenders that claim to be larger.
-It is also a great value, at only $130 in a category that ranges all the way to $300, and it's lightweight for the volume.
+At first, the clamshell foam wings and boxy design was off-putting, but after using it, we found it to be durable, supportive for our electronics, easy to pack and unpack, and it seemed to gobble up gear more than contenders that claim to be larger.
+It is also a great value, at only $140 in a category that ranges all the way to $300, and it's lightweight for the volume.

-Read full review: Osprey Porter 46
+Read review: Osprey Porter 46

 Top Pick for Versatility